Home Politics and Current Affairs Election BJP poll dance around Katchatheevu

 0

-With aggressively drafted two posts on X by Prime Minister Narendra Modi directly hitting congress and DMK parties in 24 hours followed by a surprise press conference by External Affairs Minister S. Jaishankar, Katchatheevu island issue has now taken a center stage in the Election campaign.
+With aggressively drafted two posts on X by Prime Minister directly hitting congress and DMK parties in 24 hours followed by a surprise press conference by External Affairs Minister S. Jaishankar, Katchatheevu island issue has now taken a center stage in the Election campaign.
 It has become key issue not just in Tamilnadu but across India.
 The BJP's vigorous efforts to spread the word have amplified its significance.
-It appears that Congress and DMK lack a robust response to this issue, which involves the island historically belonging to India but handed over to Sri Lanka during their tenure.
+It appears that Congress and DMK lack a robust response to this issue, which involves the strategic island historically belonging to India but handed over to Sri Lanka during their tenure.

 How Did it Become Political?

-analysts see this move by PM Modi and BJP as savvy.
-BJP's chief and Coimbatore candidate, K. Annamalai, played a crucial role by initiating an RTI inquiry on March 5, probing the decision behind the island's handover by the Indira Gandhi government.
-With Congress in alliance with the ruling DMK in Tamil Nadu, BJP aims to capitalize on this issue in a state dominated by Dravidian politics.The RTI response unveiled Sri Lanka's persistent claim over 1.9 square km of land, just 20 km from the Indian shore, a matter contested by New Delhi for decades.
+Political analysts see this move by PM Modi and BJP as savvy.
+BJP's Tamil Nadu chief and Coimbatore candidate, K. Annamalai, played a crucial role by initiating an RTI inquiry on March 5, probing the decision behind the island's handover by the Indira government.
+With Congress in alliance with the ruling DMK in Tamil Nadu, BJP aims to capitalize on this issue in a dominated by Dravidian politics.The RTI response unveiled Sri Lanka's persistent claim over 1.9 square km of land, just 20 km from the Indian shore, a matter contested by New Delhi for decades.

 “Eye-opening and startling!
 New facts reveal how Congress callously gave away Katchatheevu.
 This has angered every Indian and reaffirmed in people's minds – we can't ever trust Congress,” PM Modi posted on X.